Latticework raises $13 million for Amber, a privacy-conscious NAS device

 “Basically, you store your data locally, but your data is always [available] at a moment’s notice,” Sutardja said.
 “It can be attached to the cloud and shared with anybody in the world.”

-For Latticework, Amber’s just the start — Sutardja intends to iterate on the hardware and release new, more capable models in the future, potentially with purpose-built AI accelerator chips à la the Neural-Network Processing Unit (NPU) in HiSilicon’s Kirin mobile processors.
-He predicts upgrades will drive the bulk of Latticework’s income, with an expanded LatticeNetwork that’s open to anyone providing a supplementary revenue stream.
+For Latticework, Amber’s just the start.
+Sutardja intends to iterate on the hardware and release new, more capable models in the future, potentially with purpose-built AI accelerator chips — à la the Neural-Network Processing Unit (NPU) in HiSilicon’s Kirin mobile processors.
+He predicts upgrades will drive the bulk of Latticework’s income, with an expanded LatticeNetwork that’s open to anyone as a supplementary revenue stream.

 As for the first-generation Amber, work has already begun on Amazon Alexa and Google Assistant integration and — more ambitiously — an in-house voice recognition system that will run offline and on-device.